j-euler/adaq-doc/docs/source/overview.rst

    For more information: <https://httk.org/adaq/>

 This overview introduces the ADAQ commands and folder structure..
-More details are found in :ref:`tutorial`.
+More details are found in :doc:`tutorial`.

 Ensure to source *httk* and ADAQ as well as activate the conda enviroment: